DeadPackets/DragonOfIcespirePeak/dnd/Campaign/Session Notes/Session 1.md

 - A Dragonborn Paladin wearing heavy armor and carrying a sword emitting holy light.
 - Merrim is a lawful good character with a strong focus on saving the world and maintaining peace.
 - He has blue-greenish skin, with sharp blue eyes.
 He is 7ft tall and 250 lbs heavy.
-- Merrim will tell the players about the Protectors of The Light, a guild that he is a member of.
+- Merrim will tell the players about the **Protectors of The Light**, a guild that he is a member of.

 The players will most likely then head to[[Introduction | Phandalin]].
 If they long-rest, nothing will happen.